PrestaShop/prestashop-specs/README.md

 - The `back-office` directory mostly follows the back-office structure.
 Most files contains the specifications for a BO page.

-- The `front-office` directory list the pages in the front-office and shared behaviors throughout the pages.
+- The `front-office` directory lists the pages in the front office and shared behaviors throughout the pages.

 - The `broader-topics` directory covers all topics and behaviours shared throughout the software, and that are not limited to the BO or FO.